 When you import a vCenter port group or distributed port group, OpenNebula will create an OpenNebula Virtual Network that represents that vCenter network.

 A vCenter network name is unique inside a datacenter, so it is possible that two networks can be found with the same name in different datacenters and/or vCenter instances.
-When you import a network, OpenNebula generates a name that avoids collisions.
-That name contains the port group name, the cluster where it’s used, the vcenter instance name and the datacenter where it lives and a 12 character hash that prevents a collision.
-That name can be changed to a more human-friendly name once the virtual network has been imported.
+When a network is imported, OpenNebula checks its existing network pool and generates a name that avoids collisions if needed.
+This name can be changed once the virtual network has been imported.
 The following screenshot shows an example:

 You need to have already imported the vCenter cluster in order to import any vnet.
 Otherwise OpenNebula will complain that you need to import the associated vcenter cluster (see the previous point).